Bleak-Dallas/movies_made_easy/README.md

-# movies_made_easy
+# Movies Made Easy

-A node.js application for searching for movies and that uses the movie database api.
+A Node.js application that uses *The Movie Database API* for searching movies